-Waiting for tonight: J. Lo on performing at the Super Bowl
+Waiting for tonight: J. Lo, Shakira discuss Super Bowl gig

-MIAMI (AP) — It’s less than 24 hours to stage time and Jennifer Lopez is readying her big performance at the Super Bowl halftime show, summing it up with seven words: “Yeah, we’re in the thick of it.”
+MIAMI (AP) — Less than 24 hours before stage time, Jennifer Lopez was readying her big performance at the Super Bowl halftime show, summing it up with seven words: “Yeah, we’re in the thick of it.”

 “You know, everything happens when it’s supposed to happen.
 There were many years that I thought about doing the Super Bowl and that it was something that I wanted to do and even where I was talked to about it.
 This is when God choose me to do it,” she said late Saturday in an interview with The Associated Press, taking a break from rehearsals.